ataa-elganayni/project_builder/README.md

 git clone https://github.com/ataa-elganayni/project_builder.git
 ```
 Step 2: build the project using a CMake.
 See the References section.
+Step 3: Use the provided Mac executables that can be found in the ./bin folder

 ## Running the Tool
 Navigate to the folder where project_builder executable is located.
 Run the executable with the full path of the projects' root folder as the only parameter.